helrond/songs/_posts/2015-05-12-let_it_happen.md

 another verse here

 snow in sindh
 The ghost of John Denver out on the pier
+A place that is far from everything

 <div class="chords">
 	Em/G/D/Em<br/>